-(year 2).
-Focusing on all dealers - including those that were no longer operating - the treatment has a small positive effect on the likelihood of carrying Swarna-Sub1 at any time during the season (Column 1) and the total amount the dealer reported selling throughout the year (Column 2).
+There is some evidence that the treatment caused dealers to increase the availability of Swarna-Sub1.
+Columns 1-4 in Table 5 show results from one year after the treatment (year 2).
+Focusing on all dealers-including those that were no longer operating-the treatment has a small positive effect on the likelihood of carrying Swarna-Sub1 at any time during the season (column 1) and the total amount the dealer reported selling throughout the year (column 2).
 But both of these estimates are very imprecise, partly due to some dealers no longer being in business.
-Amongst the subset of active dealers, those in treatment blocks were 6.2 percentage points more likely to carry Swarna-Sub1, a 17 % increase (Column 3).
-Column 4 shows that dealers in treatment blocks sold 3.7 additional quintals (1 quintal = 100 kg), which represents a 59% increase in volume sold.
+Among the subset of active dealers, those in treatment blocks were 6.2 percentage points more likely to carry Swarna-Sub1, a 17 percent increase (column 3).
+Column 4 shows that dealers in treatment blocks sold 3.7 additional quintals (1 quintal = 100 kg), which represents a 59 percent increase in volume sold.
 But again, while larger, neither of these results are close to statistically significant.

-Anticipating on an intervention done in year 3 (and described below), we find large and precise effects on stocking behavior (Column 5).
-19.3% of dealers in control blocks had Swarna-Sub1 in stock when visited by the secret shopper.31 This increases by 11.4 percentage points (59%) in treatment blocks.
+Anticipating on an intervention done in year 3 (and described below), we find large and precise effects on stocking behavior (column 5).
+Of dealers in control blocks, 19.3 percent had Swarna-Sub1 in stock when visited by the secret shopper.
+This increases by 11.4 percentage points (59 percent) in treatment blocks.
 This large effect is being observed two years after the treatment.
-It also comes from a direct observation of what the dealer had available on a certain day, rather than an estimate from what they recalled after the season.
+It also comes from a direct observation of what the dealer had available on a certain day rather than an estimate from what they recalled after the season.
 Lastly, we collected secondary data from OSSC on which dealers carried Swarna-Sub1 during the 2020 season (year 5).
 Column 6 shows that the treatment effect persisted during that season.